SM Spirituality Media

 Background

-Watts read the Way of Zen into shape during the 1950s, when serious English-language treatment of Zen was still rare.
-He had been ordained as an Episcopal priest in the 1940s, left the priesthood by 1950, and was teaching at the American Academy of Asian Studies in San Francisco when the Beat Generation discovered him.
-Through Esalen Institute and KQED radio he became the public translator of Eastern thought to a generation of Americans who would otherwise not have encountered it.
+Watts worked out The Way of Zen during the 1950s, when serious English-language writing on Zen was still rare.
+He had been ordained as an Episcopal priest in the 1940s and left the priesthood by 1950.
+He was teaching at the American Academy of Asian Studies in San Francisco when the Beat Generation found him.
+Through Esalen Institute and KQED radio he became the main public translator of Eastern thought for a generation of Americans who would otherwise never have encountered it.
+He relocated to a houseboat in Sausalito and spent the final decade of his life writing and lecturing prolifically.

-Watts was not a teacher in the lineage sense — he had no roshi, no guru, did no extended retreat practice — and was honest about this.
-What he offered was the rare combination of genuine philosophical understanding, near-perfect English prose, and an oratorical style that made the material live in real time.
-The lectures are essentially performance philosophy.
-Their durability rests on how few competing voices have done what he did with comparable clarity.
+Watts was not a teacher in the lineage sense.
+He had no roshi, no guru, and did no extended retreat practice.
+He was honest about this.
+What he offered instead was the rare combination of genuine philosophical understanding, near-perfect English prose, and an oratorical style that made abstract material come alive in real time.
+The lectures are performance philosophy.
+Their durability comes from how few voices have done what he did with comparable clarity.

 In the index

-The Official Alan Watts Org channel has placed substantial material into the index — Education for Non-Entity, Way of Liberation, Religion and Sexuality, The Joker lectures, Listening and Vocalizing meditation.
-The lectures from the Human Consciousness, Myth & Religion, Ways of Liberation and Vault series remain his strongest single-sitting works.
-The Book (1966) is the cleanest single-volume distillation of his actual position.
+The Official Alan Watts Org channel has placed substantial material into the index, including Education for Non-Entity, Way of Liberation, Religion and Sexuality, and The Joker lectures.
+The Human Consciousness, Myth & Religion, Ways of Liberation, and Vault series contain his strongest single-sitting works.
+The Book: On the Taboo Against Knowing Who You Are (1966) is the cleanest single-volume distillation of his actual philosophical position.

 — end of entry —